Bethany Kalk, Painting / Installation

 How did the relationship between you and your mentor help you to grow as a designer?

 In one of our first meetings, Tom summed up what he understood to be the goal of our relationship at MCAD: "In the past, the student was given a set of instructions.
-Now it's his or her turn to write the instructions."
+Now it's their turn to write the instructions."

 In the two years that followed that meeting, Tom encouraged me to broaden my assumptions of what I am capable of and how I develop ideas.
 Because he is a sculptor, Tom prescribed a sculptural approach to my design work, a process that helped me realize that the boundary I had placed between art and design was arbitrary.
 He also pushed me to loosen up my process in order to allow for mistakes, and to let those mistakes reveal opportunities for further creative exploration.